Tech giants such as Google, Facebook seek to defer Indian digital tax - sources

 "Everyone is grappling.
 In the current downturn, the focus is on protecting the business hit due to coronavirus," said the source who works for a global technology company and described the tax as a "big, big headache".

-Google and Amazon declined to comment, while Facebook did not respond to Reuters queries.
-India's finance ministry also did not respond.
+Google, Amazon and Facebook declined to comment.
+India's finance ministry did not respond to Reuters queries.

 INDIA-U.S. TENSIONS